Math 55: Notable alumni

 Many students who complete the course become professors in quantitative fields.
 Among those who took Math 55 were UC San Diego mathematician and former Harvard Dean Benedict Gross, Harvard mathematician Joe Harris, Columbia mathematical physicist Peter Woit, Harvard physicist Lisa Randall, Oxford geophysicist Raymond Pierrehumbert, Harvard economists Andrei Shleifer and Eric Maskin, UC Berkeley economist Brad DeLong, and Harvard historian of science Peter Galison.
 Other alumni of Math 55 include business magnate and computer programmer Bill Gates, computer programmer and free-software promoter Richard Stallman, and television writer and executive producer Al Jean.

 Demographics

 A 2006 article in The Harvard Crimson reported that only 17 women completed the class between 1990 and 2006, and a 2017 article said that enrollment had been less than 7% female in the previous five years.
 Math 25 has more women: in 1994–95, Math 55 had no women, while Math 25 had about 10 women in the 55-person course.
-In 2006, the class was 45 percent Jewish (5 students), 18 percent Asian (2 students), 100 percent male (11 students).
+In 2006, the class was 45% Jewish (5 students), 18% Asian (2 students), 100% male (11 students).